 - The National LGBT Chamber of Commerce (NGLCC)

 PepsiCo is a sponsor of WBENCPitch, a female entrepreneur-focused pitch competition held in conjunction with the Women’s Business Enterprise National Council (WBENC).
 WBENCPitch features a series of pitch competitions and educational sessions to help women business enterprises hone their business pitch, gain meaningful exposure, and compete for grants and other prizes to invest in their business.

 We are a national Sustaining Member of the National Black Growers Council (NBGC) whose mission is to improve the efficiency, productivity, and sustainability of Black row crop farmers.

 We are constantly evaluating and evolving opportunities to grow and continue our work with advocacy groups, and look forward to enhancing our relationships with these organizations as we seek to further the capacity building and development of diverse-owned businesses.

-In the coming year, our supplier diversity program will continue to focus on the following efforts:
+In the coming year, our supplier diversity program will continue to focus on building a Positive Value Chain through the following efforts: